jhxmluv/G4/README.md

 + This way, students can continue their studies wherever they are, and teachers can keep track of their progress.

 + How to join 'Classcard'?

 1. You can download the app on your mobile , or tablet, or search for https://www.classcard.net on the web.

-With just one click, you can create a new account.
-All you need is to prepare your email.
+2. With just one click, you can create a new account.

+3. All you need is to prepare your email.

+### Closing
-This app could be the key to unlocking the students' potential and helping them achieve better results.
++ This app could be the key to unlocking the students' potential and helping them achieve better results.
-Every learner deserves the best.
++ Every learner deserves the best.
 Make every lesson unforgettable with 'Classcard'- the ultimate learning companion.